agentkenny007/MeBop/README.md

 ___

+__MeBop__: Music my way.

-__MeBop__: music the way I like it.
-Search for and and add songs to build your music library.
+ - Search for and and snatch songs to build your music library.
+ - Create fully customizable playlists.
+ - Create and share custom DJ mixes.
 _____
 [This link is live.](http://mebop.surge.sh)